 This one is a once in a life time event, but sometimes a comet can get extremely bright, and be visible during the day!
 Once more, it just can’t be too close to the Sun, but there have been exceptions!
 Comet Ikeya-Seki in 1965 was a magnitude -10 object within a couple degrees of the Sun, and reportedly was easily seen in clear daytime skies just by blocking the Sun with your hands!

 We can only wish that this was a more common choice, but the reality is that comets like these are extremely rare, perhaps only a few per century at the most, and the last one that happened was in 2007.
 But you never know!
+If you ever hear that a comet is about the same brightness as Venus, then you should definitely take notice and give it a try!

 A Bright Supernova